GiGurra/scalego/README.md

 * The efficiency and composability of ECS
 * The API of OOP
 * Type safe without the use of reflection
-* Without having to follow a base interface
+* Without having to inherit from a component base class/interface

 Try Scalego!